As an experienced consumer protection attorney, Congresswoman Porter has a proven record of defending consumers from corporate abuse.

 Congresswoman Porter is holding government leaders accountable to prioritize consumers over industry profits.
 She stood up to leaders of both parties to oppose a bill that would prevent the Internal Revenue Service (IRS) from creating its own program to allow Americans to file their taxes for free.
 She also called out the Trump Administration for rolling back protections that prevent debt collectors from harassing American families.

-To protect students against predatory lending practices, Congresswoman Porter introduced the Relief for Defrauded Students Act of 2019.
-This bill would make permanent a student loan forgiveness program for borrowers to reclaim loan payments from predatory institutions.
-She also introduced legislation to strengthen the oversight abilities of the top federal official responsible for defending student borrowers and insulate the office from executive meddling.
+To protect students against predatory lending practices, Congresswoman Porter introduced the Relief for Defrauded Students Act.
+This bill would create a permanent student loan forgiveness program for borrowers to reclaim loan payments from predatory institutions.
+She also introduced legislation to strengthen the oversight powers of the top federal official responsible for defending student borrowers.

 Additionally, Congresswoman Porter is working hard to protect veterans from pervasive predatory lending schemes.
 She released a report documenting how predatory lenders repeatedly exploit vulnerable servicemembers, veterans, and military families with bad home loans.
 To rectify this wrong, she introduced the VA Home Loan Transparency and Consumer Protection Act of 2022, which would make it easier for Congress, Veterans Service Organizations, and military families to get the information they need to stop fraudsters.
 She also led calls for a study of predatory marketing targeting veterans online, which became law as part of the annual defense policy bill in 2021.
 Scamming people who’ve sacrificed for and defended our country to make a quick buck is despicable behavior that must end.